umerkay/processorsim/readme.md

 The DEC instruction is used for decrementing an operand by one.
 It works on a single operand that can be either in a register or in memory.
 Vaiations: Inc/Dec reg, Inc/Dec mem  (Memory in register like [ax] but not like [s00005h].)

+#### NOT:

+NOT operation performs the 1s complement of the operand
+Variations: Not reg, Not mem

+#### AND:

+The AND instruction performs a Boolean (bitwise) AND operation between each pair of matching bits in two operands and places the result in the destination operand.
+Variations: And reg,reg, And reg,mem, And reg,imm

 ## Technologies

 Project is created using: